gk646/MageQuestFX/README.md

 Now with playable .jar or .exe + JRE (if you don't want to install Java)!

 Thanks to www.youtube.com/@RyiSnow for making a great beginners tutorial which allowed me to start initially.
 I took some inspiration from his implementation but started to develop my own ideas early on.
-That said for example the pathfinding is more heavily copied and only a modified a bit.

 ## FEATURES:

+### AI assisted programming

+Starting with the release of Chat GPT from OpenAI, I began including AI in performance testing and optimizations,
+generating comments, generating first drafts of new ideas etc.
+As of late I also started to use AI generated images from
+the Dall E 2 model.
+It's great!

 ### Multiplayer: